satwikkansal/wtfpython/README.md

 * `join()` is a string operation instead of list operation. (sort of counter-intuitive at first usage)

   **💡 Explanation:**
   If `join()` is a method on a string then it can operate on any iterable (list, tuple, iterators).
 If it were a method on a list, it'd have to be implemented separately by every type.
-Also, it doesn't make much sense to put a string-specific method on a generic list.
+Also, it doesn't make much sense to put a string-specific method on a generic `list` object API.

-  Also, it's string specific, and it sounds wrong to put a string-specific method on a generic list.
 * Few weird looking but semantically correct statements:
   + `[] = ()` is a semantically correct statement (unpacking an empty `tuple` into an empty `list`)
   + `'a'[0][0][0][0][0]` is also a semantically correct statement as strings are iterable in Python.